Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 OUR PIPELINE

-For its lead program HU6, Rivus Pharmaceuticals has completed Phase 1 clinical studies and a Phase 2a metabolic study.
-Building on data from the metabolic study, Rivus recently initiated a Phase 2a study in obese participants with heart failure with preserved ejection fraction (HFpEF) and plans to initiate a Phase 2b study in obesity, including a subset of obese participants with type 2 diabetes in 2023.
-Rivus is expanding the therapeutic utility of mitochondrial uncoupling with new CMAs targeting a myriad of diseases where preclinical evidence for safe metabolic acceleration is strong and the therapeutic need is great.
+For its lead program HU6, Rivus Pharmaceuticals has completed Phase 1 clinical studies and a Phase 2a metabolic study, which was published in The Lancet Gastroenterology & Hepatology.
+Building on data from the metabolic study, results from a Phase 2a study in patients with obese heart failure with preserved ejection fraction (HFpEF) were published in JAMA Cardiology.
+In addition, Rivus has completed dosing in a Phase 2 study in patients with metabolic dysfunction-associated steatohepatitis (MASH).
+Rivus is expanding its pipeline of CMAs targeting diseases where the evidence for safe metabolic acceleration is strong and the therapeutic need is great.

 Phase I